 - One Size Does Not Fit All: Working with Influencers and Celebrities

 Marketing with influencers and celebrities is a hot trend in the fashion world, but it’s a trend that isn’t easy for everyone to pull off.
 Not only do companies need to worry about complying with the law, they need to worry about whether the talent will do anything to harm their brands.
 Although there isn’t a one-size-fits-all solution to these issues, Alexandra Simmerson, corporate counsel at Michael Kors, will join Kelley Drye Advertising partner Gonzalo Mon to discuss key legal requirements and provide practical tips for your campaigns.

 - On Trend: Hot Topics in IP Law This Season

 IP is an invaluable asset, particularly for companies in the fashion and retail industry.
-Anna Dalla Val, Senior Director of International Trademarks at Ralph Lauren Corporation, will join Kelley Drye IP partners Andrea Calvaruso and Michael Zinna, for an informative discussion about a variety of “hot topics” in patent, trademark and copyright law that will help you enforce and protect your company’s rights.
+Anna Dalla Val, vice president, intellectual property counsel at Ralph Lauren Corporation, will join Kelley Drye IP partners Andrea Calvaruso and Michael Zinna, for an informative discussion about a variety of “hot topics” in patent, trademark and copyright law that will help you enforce and protect your company’s rights.
 Subjects include: Best practices for dealing with parasite brands in China; The aftermath of the U.S. Supreme Court’s venue decision in TC Heartland; and Tips for evaluating “parody” claims in trademark enforcement.

 - Work It: Employment Law and Compliance Changes Coming Down the Runway